JohanSmet/udacity_carnd/writeup.md

 I experimented a lot with different combinations for this step.
 In fact it feels like I spent the majority of my time on this project fiddling with these settings.
 You can see the final implementation in the `LaneDetectionPipeline` class located in pipeline.py in the function `threshold()` and helper functions `gradient_threshold()` and `color_threshold()`.

 I started with a gradient threshold by applying the Sobel operator in the x-direction to emphasize near vertical lines.
 At first I combined this with a color threshold on a grayscaled image.
-This worked reasonably well for the provded test images but broke down on the project video.
+This worked reasonably well for the provided test images but broke down on the project video.
 I found that the gradient threshold resulted in to chaotic images with much unwanted artifacts.
 Here is an example of the gradient threshold:
 ![alt text][image4]

 The next step was to look at the color space conversion provided by OpenCV and seeing which channel had the best qualities to detect certain colors.
 Here is an overview of a few different color representations:
 ![alt text][image3]

-Several of these look like good candidates: a combinates of the green and red channel can be used to detect yellow lines, the 'L'uminance channel of HLS accentuates white lines, the 'V'alue channel of HSV shows the white and yellow lines and finally the 'B' (blue-yellow) channel of LAB seems ideal to detect yellow lines.
+Several of these look like good candidates: a combination of the green and red channel can be used to detect yellow lines, the 'L'uminance channel of HLS accentuates white lines, the 'V'alue channel of HSV shows the white and yellow lines and finally the 'B' (blue-yellow) channel of LAB seems ideal to detect yellow lines.

 I experimented with quite a few combinations but in the end I settled on a combination of the 'L' and 'B' channels.
 The next image shows an example of this filter:
 ![alt text][image5]

 This works very well on the test images and the project video.
 I also tried to vary the minimum threshold based on the average brightness of the image in an effort to improve results on the first challenge video.
 I applied the threshold after the perspective transform to limit the area of interest.
-This helps a bit but still does create a perfect result.
+This helps a bit but still does not create a perfect result.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The `LaneDetectionPipeline` class contains a function called `compute_perspective_transform()` that uses OpenCV to compute a perspective transform matrix based on hardcoded points.
+The `LaneDetectionPipeline` class contains a function called `compute_perspective_transform()` that uses OpenCV to compute a perspective transform matrix based on hard-coded points.
 The `transform_topdown()` takes an image as input and applies this transform to it.

-I chose to keep it simple and hardcoded the following source and destination points :
+I chose to keep it simple and hard-coded the following source and destination points :

 | Source    | Destination |
 |:---------:|:-----------:|